 Share-based compensation, if any, for employees and non-employees is measured at the grant date based on the fair value of the award.
 The Company recognizes compensation expense, if any, for awards to employees and directors over the requisite service period, which is generally the vesting period of the respective award, and for awards to non-employees over the period during which services are rendered by such non-employees until completed.
 Generally, the Company issues awards with only service-based vesting conditions and records the expense for these awards using the straight-line method.
-The Company classifies share-based compensation expense in its statements of operations in the same manner in which the award recipient's service payments are classified.
+The Company classifies share-based compensation expense in its statements of operations in the same manner in which the award recipient's payroll costs are classified or in which the award recipient's service payments are classified.
 Forfeitures are accounted for as they occur.